Army Maj. Sorffly Davius honored in dignified transfer March 9

 A U.S. Army carry team transfers the remains of Army Maj.
 Sorffly Davius of Cambria Heights, N.Y., March 9, 2026, at Dover Air Force Base, Delaware.
 Davius was assigned to Headquarters and Headquarters Battalion, 42nd Infantry Division, Troy, N.Y.
-(U.S. Air Force photo/Jason Minto)
+(U.S. Air Force video by Senior Airman Madeline Baisey)

 |Date Taken: